sensible-heart/makepeac-Assgn1/doc/README.txt

 		3. Click on that item, holding your finger there until a menu appears
 		4. Select delete from that menu
-		5. Observe the item disappear from your Archive without a trace
+		5. Observe the item disappear from your Archive without a trace Email a Current to do item:
+		1. Select an existing to do list item that you would like to email
+		2. Long click on that item until a menu pops up
+		3. Select the send button
+		4. Select the email application you would like to use to send your item
+		5. Compose an email around the default line
+		6. Send your email
+		NOTE: You must have a functional email application installed in order to use this email functionality.
+	Email an archive to do item:
+		1. Select an existing archive item that you would like to send
+		2. Long click on that item until a menu pops up
+		3. Select the send button
+		4. Select the email application you would like to use to send your item
+		5. Compose an email around the default line
+		6. Send your email
+		NOTE: You must have a functional email application installed in order to use this email functionality.
+PARTIALLY IMPLEMENTED:
+	Counting checked to do items:
+		The script checks for items in my CurrentToDos list that have their 			internal checked state set to checked.
+But there is a problem with saving 		items as checked and as a result you may not see something visually 			checked anymore it is still counted.
+ANY OTHER FEATURES CAN BE ASSUMED TO NOT BE IMPLEMENTED.

 read COLLABORATORS
 Wyatt Fleming